 Umbrellas have their place in this world but sadly Disney isn’t one of them.
 Sure, you are allowed into the Parks with them but they are rather annoying and you risk poking someone with them.

 While many would refer to a tuque (Beanie outside of Canada), any hat will do in these light temperatures.
-Since it’s December, we would recommend a fleece Elf or Santa hat, maybe something with Mickey ears, but a cap is good too.
+Since it’s December, we would recommend a fleece Elf or Santa hat, maybe something with ears, but a cap is good too.
 Anything that covers your heat and keeps in the heat.

 But let’s be real for a minute, if the kids see a pool, they are going to want to swim even if its arctic temperatures outside.

-Carry a backpack (or rent a locker)
+Backpack (or rent a locker)

 Click the image for an instant download of our Free Disney Packing list